SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 Something appears amiss with **TrEMBL**, millions of sequences are "missing".
 Where did they go?

-At the end of last month, to build a database of bacterial sequences with known hydrolase activity[^1], I extracted around 2.9 million sequences from **UniProtKB/TrEMBL**; a popular database which contains sequences that are have been automatically annotated and are waiting for manual curation before graduating to the **UniProtKB/SwissProt** database.
+At the end of last month, to build a database of bacterial sequences with known hydrolase activity[^1], I extracted around 2.9 million sequences from **UniProtKB/TrEMBL**; a popular database which contains sequences that have been automatically annotated and are awaiting manual curation for graduation to the **UniProtKB/SwissProt** database.
 It's important to note that as these annotations have not yet been reviewed they may be less accurate, but it is this same lack of review that allows the database to be so large -- making it a useful first port of call when trying to classify your own sequences.
 Typically we handle the potential for less accurate results by using a